ganjianping/gjpb-admin-console-web-react-ts-public/apps/bm-mf/src/app-settings/IMPROVEMENTS.md

 # App Settings Module - Improvements Summary

-## Date: October 4, 2025
+## Date: October 4, 2025 (Updated)

-This document outlines the high-priority improvements implemented in the app-settings module to enhance code quality, maintainability, and performance.
+This document outlines the improvements implemented in the app-settings module to enhance code quality, maintainability, performance, and user experience.

 ---